Carry On (Chris Cornell album)

 Carry On is the second solo studio album by American musician Chris Cornell.
 It was released on May 28, 2007, in the United Kingdom and June 5, 2007, in the United States.
 This album is Cornell's second after Euphoria Mourning in 1999, and his first since leaving his former band Audioslave.
-As of September 4, 2007, the album has sold 121,000 copies in the US and 300,000 copies worldwide.
+The album has sold 121,000 copies in the US.

 Production

 Recording history

 Carry On was produced by Steve Lillywhite.
 Among the artists who accompanied Cornell on his second solo release was friend Gary Lucas, who contributed acoustic guitar to some of the tracks.
 Cornell has stated that he is always writing, and that there are some songs that he was not able to put onto an Audioslave album.
 While recording his second solo album, Cornell was involved in a motorcycle accident.
 He was apparently "rear-ended by a truck in L.A.'s Studio City while riding his motorcycle" and "catapulted 20 feet into the air."
 He was able to walk away from the accident, but had severe cuts and bruises.
 He returned to the studio later that day.